emirkyz/manta/DOCUMENTATION.md

 ---

-*This documentation covers the complete NMF Standalone system.
+*This documentation covers the complete MANTA application system.
 For additional support or feature requests, please refer to the project repository.*